open/close all folders

 - In Warhammer 40,000, the life of the God-Emperor of Man is preserved by technology in his throne.
 Probably influenced by the Runestaff books; certainly much better known nowadays.
 One of the signs of the Imperium's gradual decay is that the Golden Throne is starting to fail.

 - A better example would be the Gene-seed.
 One of the fringe benefits of becoming a Space Marine is that you become incredibly long-lived, if not immortal.
 Of course, it isn't all sunshine and roses.
-More well-off Imperial civilians can afford the Juvenat process, which staves off aging.
+More well-off Imperial civilians can afford the Juvenat process, which staves off aging for a few centuries.

 - For Chaos Space Marines, the powers of the Warp allow you to stave off aging.
 Again, considering where you get the immortality from...

 - The Craftworld Eldar use Soulstones to capture their souls upon death and put them into stasis note , where they're either placed in an Infinity Matrix, or a wraith construct.
 It's actually a pretty good deal, if you don't mind becoming either a) a ghost who will probably spend eternity giving out advice and information to the living, or b) a Golem-esque war machine who will probably spend eternity fighting the craftworld's enemies.

 - The Necrons were once incredibly short-lived beings who longed for immortality.
 One day, they were approached by Eldritch Abominations who offered for them to be transferred into metal bodies.
 This turned out, of course, to be a stupendously bad idea; said horrors enslaved and brainwashed them.
 Nearly all of them have lost their higher-level functions and are now effectively mindless drones, and the ones who still retain free thinking and self-control are batshit insane.
 The Only Sane Man among them (ironically the very same lord who brokered the original deal with the C'tan) has made it his life's goal to give the Necrontyr flesh and blood bodies again.